 - What kind of music do you like?

 - Do you want to get carpet for the room?

 - What’s your class, work, sports etc. schedule going to be like?

 - (If you live close enough) Do you want to get together before school starts?

 - What do you do for fun?

 What are my housing options as a first-year student?

 In order to provide a unique living/learning environment focused on transitional issues common to new students, first-year students will be housed in Rouzer and Whiteford Halls.
-Students in the Honors Program may choose to live in Daniel MacLea Hall.
+Select first-year students may choose to live in Daniel MacLea Hall if space is available.

 Will my room be cleaned?